Error-331/code_tests/docs/bible/links.md

 The Silliness of Conceit - September 16 (Father, remind me as I go through today that everything I have comes from your gracious hand);

 Seeming Contradiction - September 17 (God keeps His word; Faithful christians will not be hurt);

+The Object of Our Joy - September 18 (It is the joy of the Lord that is our strength; Nothing and no one can take our joy from us);